 - Persons Going For Employment:

-- Government Contract: copy of Letter of Appointment from Kuwait.
+- Government Contract: a copy of the Letter of Appointment from Kuwait.

 - Private Sector: Work Permit issued by the General Department of Immigration Affairs in Kuwait.
-(If spouse or family members are accompanying applicant, Work permit, No Objection Certificate or Letter of Appointment must indicate that.)
+(If a spouse or family members are accompanying the applicant, a Work permit, No Objection Certificate or Letter of Appointment must indicate that.)